FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/caching-headers-configuration.md

 `host` is a regular expression to limit the caching rules to specific hosts, when you serve more than one host from this symfony application.

+**Tip**: To simplify caching of a site that at the same time has frontend editing, put the editing on a separate (sub-)domain.
+Then define a first rule matching that domain with `host` and set `max-age: 0` and make sure varnish never caches the editing domain.

 ### methods

 `methods` can be used to limit caching rules to specific HTTP methods like